 The History of British Magick After Crowley: Kenneth Grant, Amado Crowley, Chaos Magic, Satanism, Lovecraft, The Left Hand Path, Blasphemy and Magical Morality, by Dave Evans

 Hidden Publishing, 97895523700, 435 pp. (incl. appendix, bibliography and index), 435 pp. (incl. appendix, bibliography and index)

-Magickians are not known for strict adherence to objective truths and much of the tradition is oral or relies on in-person contact.
+Magicians are not known for their strict adherence to objective truths, and much of the traditions are oral, or rely on in-person contact.
 The academic approach taken with his work may seem threatening to some, challenging myths and records which have endured simply because they’re oft repeated.
 Evans has done an admirable job sifting through the available data to bring us what can be verified, and provided a detailed record of his sources.

-This is a study in magickal thought in the sixty years since Crowley’s death.
+This is a study in magical thought in the 60 years since Aleister Crowley‘s death.
 Evans writes that “…although Ronald Hutton makes the excellent point that in the last 50 or so years Britain gave Wicca to the world, I would add we also gave it Chaos magick and Thelema.”
-Indeed, chaos magick, a more recent current which emerged about thirty years ago, and the philosophy behind seems to subtly inform much of the work – not terribly surprising as Evans comes from this background.
+Indeed, chaos magick, a more recent current which emerged about 30 years ago, and the philosophy behind seems to subtly inform much of the work — not terribly surprising as Evans comes from a chaote background.

 The stylistic inconsistencies can sometimes be confusing, but do not detract from the text.
 It is also repetitive at times, but for those not familiar with the characters involved, this may be helpful.

 DaveEvans is that strange and rare combination of magician and historian, and with The History of British Magick After Crowley he has produced a useful source book for students of both disciplines.

 - p.
 319-392 [↩]